Home (Eurostat)

 Number of end-of-life vehicles

-The total number of end-of-life vehicles reported in the European Union was estimated at 5.7 million in 2021, an increase of 5.7 % compared with 2020 (see Table 1).
-After sharp rises from 4.8 million in 2016 to 5.3 million in 2017 and to 6.1 million in 2018, the number of end-of-life vehicles decreased for two consecutive years.
-The number of end-of-life vehicles observed in 2018 was still well below the peak levels recorded in 2009 (7.7 million).
-Several countries established short term governmental subsidies for scrapping programs in 2009, in order to incentivise the dismantling of older vehicles during the financial crisis.
-Three Member States held scrapping schemes in 2008, twelve in 2009 and one in 2010[1].
+The total number of end-of-life vehicles reported in the European Union was estimated at 4.7 million in 2022, a decrease of 17.9% compared with 2021 (see Table 1).
+After sharp rises from 4.8 million in 2016 to 5.3 million 2017 and to 6.1 million in 2018, the number of end-of-life vehicles has, on the whole, declined over the last 4 years.
+In the 2018 to 2022 period, 3 years of reductions (2019, 2020, and 2022) resulted in the total number of end-of-life vehicles in 2022 (4.7 million) being comparable with the number reported in 2016 (4.8 million).
+The number of end-of-life vehicles observed in 2018, the most recent peak, was still well below the peak levels recorded in 2009 (7.7 million).
+Several countries established short term governmental subsidies for scrapping programmes in 2009, in order to incentivise the dismantling of older vehicles during the financial crisis.
+3 EU countries held scrapping schemes in 2008, 12 in 2009 and 1 in 2010[1].

 (number)